dekorateio/dekorate/readme.md

  - [spring boot with groovy on openshift example](examples/spring-boot-with-groovy-openshift-example)
  - [spring boot with gradle on openshift example](examples/spring-boot-with-gradle-openshift-example)

+#### Configuration externalization for known frameworks
+It is often desired to externalize configuration in configuration files, instead of hard coding things inside annotations.

+Ap4k is graudally adding support for configuration externalization for the supported frameworks:

+- spring boot

+For these frameworks, the use of annotations is optional, as everything may be configured via configuration files.
+Each annotation may be expressed using properties or yaml using the following steps.

+- Each annotation property is expressed using a key/value pair.
+- All keys start with the `ap4k.<annotation kind>.` prefix, where `annotation kind` is the annotation class name in lowercase, stripped of the `Application` suffix.
+- The remaining part of key is the annotation property name.
+- For nesting properties the key is also nested following the previous rule.

+Examples:

+The following annotation configuration:

+    @KubernetesApplication(labels=@Label(key="foo", value="bar"))
+    public class Main {
+    }

+Can be expressed using properties:

+    ap4k.kubernetes.labels[0].key=foo
+    ap4k.kubernetes.labels[0].value=bar

+or using yaml:

+    ap4k:
+      kubernetes:
+        labels:
+          - key: foo
+            value: bar

+In the examples above, `ap4k` is the prefix that we use to `namespace` the ap4k configuration. `kubernetes` defines the annotation kind (its `@KubernetesApplication` in lower case and stripped of the `Application` suffix).
+`labels`, `key` and value are the property names and since the `Label` is nested under `@KubernetesApplication` so are the properties.

+The exact same example for openshift (where `@OpenshiftApplication` is used instead) would be:

+   @OpenshiftApplication(labels=@Label(key="foo", value="bar"))
+    public class Main {
+    }

+Can be expressed using properties:

+    ap4k.openshift.labels[0].key=foo
+    ap4k.openshift.labels[0].value=bar

+or using yaml:

+    ap4k:
+      openshift:
+        labels:
+          - key: foo
+            value: bar

+##### Spring Boot

+For spring boot, ap4k will look for configuration under:

+- application.properties
+- application.yml
+- application.yaml

+Also it will look for the same files under the kubernetes profile:

+- application-kubernetes.properties
+- application-kubernetes.yml
+- application-kubernetes.yaml

 #### External generator integration

 No matter how good a generator/scaffolding tool is, its often desirable to handcraft part of it.